-In this article, I’ll show you how to choose a studio flash for your needs and studio size, and take a quick look at a few popular models.
-Lighting is the most important photographer’s tool for creating real masterpieces.
-Pulsed light in the studio is still the main choice for most photographers: not surprisingly, because natural light from a window can be too finicky and unpredictable, and constant light (which we wrote about earlier) sometimes lacks power.
+Today’s topic is – how to choose a studio flash for your needs according to your studio size and a quick overview of few popular models.
+Lighting is the most critical photographer’s tool for creating genuine masterpieces.
+Pulsed light in the studio is still the primary choice for most photographers: not surprisingly, because natural light from a window can be too finicky and unpredictable, and constant light sometimes lacks power.

 Types of Studio Lighting for Photography

 There are three main types of flashlights: on-camera flashes, generators, and monoblocs.

 1. On-Camera Flash: Small on-camera flashes are usually not designed for the studio – they typically lack power, and sometimes it is more difficult to use various modifiers with them.